GyroSuperintelligence/BabyLM/guides/Genetics.md

 ### **2.3 The Holographic Principle**

 GyroSI embodies the principle that each part contains information about the whole.
-A single input byte acts as a holographic quantum of spacetime topology, encoding complete transformation instructions that modify the system's 48-byte internal state according to precise physical laws.
+A single input byte acts as a holographic quantum of spacetime topology, encoding complete transformation instructions that modify the system's internal state according to topological physics; a 48‑element tensor, 48 bytes in RAM, packed to 6 bytes when stored.
 This holographic property ensures that the system can achieve substantial compression while preserving essential structural relationships.

 > Note: The system's internal state can be represented in two equivalent ways:
 > - As a 48-element NumPy tensor (each element ±1, stored as int8), which occupies 48 bytes in memory.